 The Office produces an annual budget which is approved by the Ombudsman.
-Financial integrity and accountability is secured through reporting to the Executive Management Group.
+The monitoring of actual versus budget along with financial integrity and accountability is secured through reporting to the Executive Management Group.
 The Office also has a Financial Management Manual (the Manual), designed to assist employees to perform their tasks efficiently and effectively.
 The processes in the Manual are consistent with relevant Treasurer's Instructions and State Supply Commission policies.

 An Internal Audit and Risk Management Committee reviews an audit of financial management, including procurement, each year against the policies and procedures in the Manual.
-Specific audits are also conducted for key projects as required, including an internal audit of the Office's leave liability in 2013-14.
-The audits in 2013-14 showed a good level of internal control is being maintained over financial management functions to ensure compliance with financial legislation and policies.
+The 2014-15 audit concluded that good controls exist to ensure compliance with relevant legislation and policy requirements.

-Principle 8: Communication

-(The organisation communicates with all parties in a way that is accessible, open and responsive)
+Principle 8: Communication (The organisation communicates with all parties in a way that is accessible, open and responsive)

 To ensure services are accessible, open and responsive, the Office communicates with its key stakeholders using a range of communication channels, adapted to suit the audience.
 Further information is included in the Collaboration and Access to Services section of the report.
-The Office also provides guidance for dealing with people with disabilities and people from culturally and linguistically diverse backgrounds.
-Policies covering recordkeeping, records management and communications ensure the Office safeguards the confidentiality and integrity of information, preventing unauthorised or false disclosure.
+The Office also provides guidance for dealing with people with a disability and people from culturally and linguistically diverse backgrounds.
+Policies covering record keeping, records management and communications ensure the Office safeguards the confidentiality and integrity of information, preventing unauthorised or false disclosure.